 Humanity starts with watching and listening to what is said, asked and told by humans.
-With that in mind, this human world and this year’s directors Djamila Grandits and Julia Sternthal wish an exciting and motivating time at the festival.

 In a time when many fundamental rights, safety and basic needs are too often abandoned for bureaucratic arbitrary reasons, we must question the meaning of this human(e) world.
 Is not the “recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family” the foundation of a (global) society, or human world?